Struggling to Find Your Purpose? Answer This Question

 I’m simply saying that while you’re creating your dream career, you can still live a meaningful life and fill your job—whatever it is—with purpose.
 Take it from someone who found purpose under a pile of pretzel dust.

-As high-achieving women, we put so much pressure on ourselves to figure it all out—often by the time we're 30, 35, or some other arbitrary milestone.
+As high-achievers, we put so much pressure on ourselves to figure it all out—often by the time we're 30, 35, 40, or some other arbitrary milestone.
 This technique gives you permission to take the pressure off.
 By asking who you want to be, you can always find ways to learn, stay engaged, and bring meaning.
 The results are immediate.
 You can start anytime, anywhere.

 Making Purpose a Habit